KipkosgeiSang22/Multitent-SOC-anomaly-Detection/README.md

 ## What This Platform Does

-Client organizations generate security event logs that flow into a SIEM (currently Graylog; others in progress).
+Client organizations servers generate security event logs that flow into a SIEM (currently Graylog; others in progress).
 This platform sits on top of any supported SIEM, pulling events every three minutes, normalizing them into a canonical intermediate schema before storage, grouping repetitive events within two-hour windows, and running them through a multi-layer anomaly detection engine.

 Layer 1 is deterministic and rule-based.
 Layer 2 is a per-client, per-category Isolation Forest that scores events against each client's own behavioral baseline.
 A third layer , threat intelligence correlation , cross-references collected IOCs (IPs, file hashes, domains) against a continuously updated threat intelligence database.
 All three layers feed into a unified anomaly surface that SOC analysts triage and that client users can optionally be given visibility into.